IceWhaleTech/ZimaDocs/source/zimaos/iSCSI-usage-tutorial.md

 ## Operation steps
 ### Server
-1. Start targetcli
+*Make sure your ZimaOS has been upgraded to 12.5 or above.*

+1. Use the command `sudo -i` to enter superuser mode，Start targetcli
 ```
 targetcli
 ```

 ![](https://manage.icewhale.io/api/static/docs/1730362966225_image.png)

-2. Create a LUN, assuming /dev/sde is used as the storage backend:
+2. Create a LUN, assuming `/dev/sde` is used as the storage backend(Here we use sde.
+You can use the `lsblk` to view the device status and change to `sda` or `sdb`..):
 ```
 cd backstores/block
 create myblockdev /dev/sde